 George Seitts is a former member of Senator Barry Goldwater’s staff and served as the Arizona Director of Weights and Measures.
 Throughout his career, George has held positions combining his business management experience with government service at the Federal and state levels—focusing on traditional-and non-traditional (renewable) energy development and infrastructure reliability requiring compliance and market place actions.

 Yvonne R. Hunter is a licensed attorney and serves as Principal Consultant for YH Strategies, LLC.
 Ms. Hunter remains involved in public policy concerns in Arizona, and serves as an arbitrator for the American Arbitration Association.
 She served as a lobbyist on state and federal issues for a number of years, and practiced law as a civil litigator in the environmental/natural resource arena.
 Her community volunteer service includes the Salvation Army, Phoenix Public Library Foundation, and Maricopa County Bar Association, and currently chairs the Board of Directors for Friends of Transit and serves as a member of the City of Phoenix Board of Adjustment.

 Board Members in Memoriam

-Carolyn Allen (R) a distinguished former state senator who was an independent voice, such as when she was the only Senate Republican who voted against SB1070.
+Carolyn Allen was a distinguished former state senator who was an independent voice, such as when she was the only Senate Republican who voted against SB1070.
 Carolyn was on the board from the origin of GCI.
-Served as Vice Chair until she had to resign due to health.
+She served as Vice Chair until she had to resign due to health.